Gaslighting is emotional manipulation that leaves its victims confused and despondent as they question their sanity.

 - Determine if there is a power struggle occurring between the client and another individual.

-- Help the client to accept and track his/her feelings as a way of identifying triggers.
+- Help the client to accept and track their feelings as a way of identifying triggers.

 - Help the client to identify friends and confidants who will help as sources of emotional support.

-- Teach the client to focus on his/her feelings rather than who is right or wrong.
+- Teach the client to focus on their feelings rather than who is right or wrong.

-- Help the client to accept that he/she cannot control how others feel.
+- Help the client to accept that they cannot control how others feel.

-- Teach the client self-care and -compassion techniques.
+- Teach the client self-care and self-compassion techniques.

-Instead of using deficit-laden labels, by identifying and focusing on the client’s strengths, gaslighting by practitioners may be avoided.
+Instead of using deficit-laden labels, practitioners can identify and focus on the client’s strengths to avoid gaslighting.